-Unless you know what you are doing, it could leave readers extremely dissatisfied, and feeling let down after reading hundreds of pages that lead to an open end.
+Unless you know what you are doing, it could leave readers extremely dissatisfied.
+They could feel let down after reading hundreds of pages that lead to an open ending.

 Following a period of intense climax, a well-written ending or denouement should begin to let your reader come down slowly from all the action.

 Another critical point for writers to remember is Chekhov’s Gun.

 “If in the first act you have hung a pistol on the wall, then in the following one it should be fired.”
 Anton Chekhov